Ford Fusion Insurance Rates

 When you’re ready, read through the helpful information below and don’t forget to use our free online tool so you can finally answer the question, “Is the Ford Fusion expensive to insure?”

-U.S. average insurance rates for a Ford Fusion are $1,370 a year for full coverage.
-Comprehensive costs around $260, collision insurance costs $500, and liability costs $452.
-Liability-only coverage costs as little as $504 a year, and high-risk coverage costs around $2,978.
-16-year-old drivers pay the highest rates at up to $5,226 a year.
+The average insurance prices for a Ford Fusion are $1,370 every 12 months including full coverage.
+Comprehensive costs an estimated $260 a year, collision costs $500, and liability is estimated at $452.
+Liability-only coverage costs approximately $504 a year, with high-risk coverage costing around $2,978.
+Teenage drivers cost the most to insure at $5,226 a year or more.

 Average premium for full coverage: $1,370

-These estimates include $500 comprehensive and collision deductibles, liability limits of 30/60, and includes uninsured motorist and medical coverage.
-Estimates are averaged for all states and for different Fusion trim levels.
+Rate estimates include $500 policy deductibles, liability coverage up to 30/60, and includes UM/UIM and medical coverage.
+Prices are averaged for all 50 U.S. states and Fusion trim levels.

 Use the form below to get customized rates for your location.